The first terms in the expansion of the Bergman kernel in higher degrees: Introduction

-In this paper, we will show that the leading term in the asymptotic of the restriction to the $(0,2j)$-forms of the Bergman kernel is of order $p^{\dim X-2j}$ and we will compute it.
-That will lead to a local version of \cite[(1.3)]{Charbonneau:2011uq}, which is the main technical result of their paper, see Remark \ref{onretrouveCS}.
-After that, we will also compute the second term in this asymptotic.
+In this paper, we will show that the leading term in the asymptotics of the restriction to the $(0,2j)$-forms of the Bergman kernel is of order $p^{\dim X-2j}$ and we will compute it.
+That will lead to a local version of \cite[(1.3)]{Charbonneau:2011uq}, which is the main technical results of their paper; see Remark \ref{onretrouveCS}.
+After that, we will also compute the second term in this asymptotics, as well as the third term in the case where the first two vanish.